syscoin/sysethereum-dapp/README.md

 ## Dependencies

 1) Just Pali chrome extension wallet and Metamask!
-2) You should configure `config.js` to point to Syscoin core authentication, URL, and ports as well as Web3 setup and explorer links.
+2) You should configure `config.js` to point to your Web3 setup and explorer links if you are testing on a different network.

 ## Available Scripts